Updated on January 29, 2023

 Line 3: Deconstruct show from the props.

-Line 7: We will display modal only when show state is true.
+Line 7: We will display modal only when show state is true so when the show state is true we will add the show class.

 Line 9 to 30: This is the whole Modal layout.